 How The Senate Tried Clinton In A 'Respectable Way'

-Twenty one years ago Thursday, as the House approved articles of impeachment against President Clinton, Senate Majority Leader Trent Lott was sitting in his study in Pascagoula, Miss., "looking out on a beautiful live oak tree."
+Twenty-one years ago Thursday, as the House approved articles of impeachment against President Bill Clinton, Senate Majority Leader Trent Lott was sitting in his study in Pascagoula, Miss., "looking out on a beautiful live oak tree."
 With a sigh, the Republican leader picked up the phone to call Senate Minority Leader Tom Daschle, his Democratic counterpart.

 "Whether we like it or not, this is sitting in our lap," he told Daschle, "and we've got to figure out how to deal with it."

-Lott was a skilled vote counter.
+Lott was a skilled vote-counter.

-"I knew the votes were not there, and were never gonna be there to remove Bill Clinton," he says.
-"So what I had to figure out, working with Tom,was how do we fulfill our constitutional responsibility in a respectable way."
+"I knew the votes were not there and were never gonna be there to remove Bill Clinton," he says.
+"So what I had to figure out, working with Tom, was: How do we fulfill our constitutional responsibility in a respectable way?"

-Meanwhile the Senate staff — parliamentarians, floor aides, even furniture makers — were frantically preparing.
+Meanwhile, the Senate staff — parliamentarians, floor aides, even furniture-makers — were frantically preparing.

 Harkening back to 1868 for the 1999 rules